About Transport for the North

 Closing the economic gap between the North and the national average needed a radical change.
 Building on the Northern Powerhouse Independent Economic Review and Transport for the North’s statutory status, we set out the case for considered transport investment across the North in our Strategic Transport Plan and accompanying long-term Investment Programme.

 The North’s civic and business leaders came together with one voice to approve the bold plan for infrastructure investment in the North.
-Gathering in Sheffield in February, they launched the Strategic Transport Plan to a room of over 300 delegates at Transport for the North’s inaugural conference.
+More than two and a half years since its launch, we have made great strides in calling for change in how transport is planned, funded and delivered for our region.

-Guests were welcomed by Gracie, aged 6, from Sheffield, who outlined why our work is so important for her generation.
+Gracie, aged 6, from Sheffield, outlined why our work is so important for her generation.

 There are a number of ambitious programmes which form the foundation of Transport for the North’s work: